Manuel Dorrego: Return, interim governor, second exile

+Second return and governorship

 Dorrego returned to Buenos Aires a short time afterwards and worked in the legislature of Buenos Aires in the 1826 Constituent Assembly.
 He strongly supported a federal system of government and criticized the qualified suffrage.
 However, the 1826 Constitution promoted a strong centralized government and qualified suffrage.

-Dorrego opposed the government of the unitarian Bernardino Rivadavia, who was appointed as the first president of Argentina, and voiced his criticism in the newspaper "El Tribuno".
+Dorrego opposed the government of the unitarian Bernardino Rivadavia, who was appointed as the first president of Argentina, and voiced his criticism in the newspaper El Tribuno.
 Resisted by all the provinces, Rivadavia resigned as president, and vice president Vicente López y Planes resigned as well.
 No longer having a national head of state, the legislature appointed Dorrego as governor of the Buenos Aires province.
 He took measures to support the poor, promote a federal organization of the country, and ended the Argentine–Brazilian War.

+Coup and death

 The Argentine troops were discontented with Dorrego because he accepted the conditions imposed by the British diplomacy despite their military victories in the conflict.
 Encouraged by the Unitarian party, Juan Lavalle led a coup against Dorrego on 1 December 1828.
 Dorrego left the city and organized his forces in the countryside.
 He was defeated, and then executed by Lavalle.

+Aftermath

 Lavalle closed the legislature and began a period of political violence against the Federals, but he was defeated and forced to resign by Juan Manuel de Rosas, who restored the institutions that existed before Lavalle's coup.